VISA GUIDE

 Letters of support are vague, lack detail, or come from non-experts

-There’s no evidence the contribution has been used, cited, or built upon
+There's no evidence the contribution has been used, cited, or built upon by others

 The work was team-based and doesn't show your specific role

-How to overcome that:
+How to overcome it

-Submit support letters from leading figures in your field, explaining why your work is groundbreaking
+Submit support letters from leading figures in your field, explaining why your work is groundbreaking and how it has affected the field

-Include citations, adoption metrics, or usage data
+Include citations, adoption metrics, or usage data as concrete evidence of impact

 If it's team-based, highlight your leadership or origin of the idea, backed by collaborators or managers